awsdocs/aws-lambda-developer-guide/doc_source/java-exceptions.md

 # AWS Lambda Function Errors in Java<a name="java-exceptions"></a>

 When your function raises an error, Lambda returns details about the error to the invoker\.
-The body of the respone that Lambda returns contains a JSON document with the error name, error type, and an array of stack frames\.
+The body of the response that Lambda returns contains a JSON document with the error name, error type, and an array of stack frames\.
 The client or service that invoked the function can handle the error or pass it along to an end user\.
 You can use custom exceptions to return helpful information to users for client errors\.

 **Example [src/main/java/example/HandlerDivide\.java](https://github.com/awsdocs/aws-lambda-developer-guide/blob/master/sample-apps/java-basic/src/main/java/example/HandlerDivide.java) – Runtime Exception**